To maintain your security you have have been logged out from Waitrose Cellar due to no activity. Sign in againClose

 Further south, towards the Middle East, there are even more fantastic wines to explore.
 We have a great selection of kosher wines from Israel and it’s worth noting that wines from all over this historic region can be excellent quality.

 Another delicious option from the Middle East comes from Lebanon, from the Bekaa Valley where warm sunshine creates generously fruity, ripe wines.
 Source de Rouge from the recently founded Château Ka offers superb value and the ancient Chateau Musar makes an iconic and distinctive Bordeaux blend.
 Musar has a fascinating history; vines were first planted here by Gaston Hochar in 1930 after his return from Bordeaux and the winery is still in family hands.
 If you’ve not sampled Musar before, it’s one that should be tried at least once in every wine lover’s lifetime!

 In 2009 just 22% of Puklavec & Friends' wine was exported and now that figure is nearer 80%.
 With investment over the last decade or so, it’s a fascinating winery with some beautiful terraced vineyards around the town of Jeruzalem.
-The Sauvignon Blanc is fresh and aromatic, with some of the characteristics you’d expect of a New Zealand Sauvignon but a grassy and mineral elegance more akin to Sancerre.

 It’s not all about emerging regions and obscure discoveries though.
 Don’t forget that in the wine industry things are changing continuously.
 The weather is evolving, technology is developing and global research continues to improve both viticulture and winemaking.
 This means that a country you thought you were familiar with ten years ago might now surprise you.